mindspore-ai/docs/tutorials/training/source_en/advanced_use/debugger.md

     - The debugger does not support inference scenarios.
     - The debugger does not support the single-node multi-device or cluster scenario.
     - The Debugger does not support connected to multiple training process.
+    - The debugger does not support CPU scenarios.

 - Impact on Performance:
     - Debugger will slow down the training performance.